 Your pet must be on a lead at all times on Tall Pines property.

-Please "pick up" after your pet.
+You must "pick up" after your pet.

 If you have a service dog, please call for more information.